 Clean brine injector/venturi valve (about every 6 months)

 Optional: Replace pre-filter

 Basic water softener maintenance is a must to keep your water softener working properly.
-This is true if you are following this water softener maintenance guide or you have us do the maintenance for you.
 Water Filter One offers an annual maintenance program in which the installer will check the system once a year to make sure the water softener is working efficiently.
 Our water softener maintenance program can help to prevent repair costs that might come from a poorly maintained water softener system.
 Our water softener maintenance program is inexpensive and outweighs the cost of unnecessary water softener repairs.

 Call Water Filter One today to help you choose the right system for your home for a flawless installation.

 Check water softener salt, adding more when necessary

 Water softeners are low-maintenance and easy to run, but there were a few issues you need to be made aware of.
 A little common sense will go a long way when maintaining your water softener.
 Refilling the salt, breaking up salt bridges, cleaning, and sanitizing the system are the basics of maintaining your system.

 Thank you for reading our water softener maintenance guide and good luck maintaining your water softening system.

 Share this post